BhallaLab/moose-core/WindowsBuild.md

 # Building MOOSE on Windows with MSVC

+## Virtual environment
-You may want to use one of the virtual environment systems like Anaconda, Miniforge with Mamba, or Micromamba, which will allow you to create isolated Python environments.
+You may want to use one of the virtual environment systems like Anaconda, Miniforge with Mamba, or Micromamba (https://mamba.readthedocs.io/en/latest/), which will allow you to create isolated Python environments.
 There  are binary packages for most of the requirements in the conda channels (conda-forge).
 In contrast, pip will actually download the package source code and try to build it locally, which opens up a chain of dependencies on various other libraries.

+If you want to keep things slim, `micromamba` may be ideal because it is a single statically linked C++ executable and does not install any base environment.

+In this guide, `conda` command can be replaced by `mamba` or `micromamba` if you are using one of those systems.

 To create an environment, open Anaconda command prompt (below we assume Windows CMD shell, you may need to change some commands for PowerShell) and enter

 ```
-conda create -n moose -c conda-forge
+conda create -n moose meson gsl hdf5 cmake numpy matplotlib vpython doxygen pybind11[global] -c conda-forge
 ```

+This will create an environment name `moose`.
+In some terminals (windows cmd?) you may get an error for `pybind11[global]`.
+Put it inside quotes to work around it.

-Then switch to this environment for your build
+Then activate this environment for your build :

 ```
 conda activate moose
 ```